(a) Every notice of a proposed rule or a public hearing for the finding of facts or public comment on a proposed rule.

 (3) During the calendar year 2010, through procedural rules, the Secretary of State may institute a limited pilot project through which proposed new rules or amendments to existing rules may be filed electronically by any agency, board or commission under agreement with the Secretary of State.
 Participation by any agency, board or commission in the pilot project is voluntary.

-(b) All materials filed in the State Register shall be indexed daily in chronological order of filing with a brief description of the item filed and a columnar cross index to:
+(b) All materials filed in the State Register shall be indexed as quickly as possible in chronological order of filing with a brief description of the item filed and a columnar cross index to:

 (2) Code citation to which it relates and by which it is filed in the State Register; and